Download our app to stay updated on the latest experiences around you!

 Bike the Lakefront

 The Lakefront Trail offers 18 miles of gorgeous lakeside paths to leisurely ride along on a sunny day.
-If you have your own bike, you can simply pick a section and get to peddling; if you don’t have a bicycle, don't worry!
+If you have your own bike, you can pick a section and get to peddling; if you don’t have a bicycle, don't worry!
 You can rent one in Waveland Park in Lakeville for just $10-$20 per hour.

 Where: Multiple access points from 900 W Ardmore Ave to 7100 S South Shore Dr. See a map here.